EarthAsylum/eacObjectCache/readme.txt

 In detached mode, the plugin will attempt to copy the `object-cache.php` file to the `/wp-content` folder on activation, or you may manually copy the `object-cache.php` file from the plugin `/src` folder to the `/wp-content` folder to activate.
 Options can then be set using the documented PHP constants in the `wp-config.php` file.

+= See Also =

+[{eac}KeyValue](https://github.com/EarthAsylum/eacKeyValue) - An easy to use, efficient, key-value pair storage mechanism for WordPress that takes advatage of the WP Object Cache.

 == Copyright ==